pmarshall24/climate-outlook/_sources/watershed_conditions.md

 :class-body: text-left
 :class-header: bg-light text-center

-**Wildfires and Smoke**
+**Wildfires and Drought**
 ^^^
 ```{image} img/wildfire-icon.jpg
 :height: 100
 :align: center
 ```

+- BC experienced a prolonged a severe seasonal drought in 2023
-- Locally, fire danger has been rated high or extreme for 65 days this summer
+- Locally, fire danger was rated high or extreme for 95 days this summer
 - Provincially, the area burned in the province more than doubled the previous record
-- Metro Vancouver issued air quality advisories in late August due to wildfire smoke
 - Carbon emissions from wildfire smoke in Canada have more than tripled the previous record
 +++
 Check out the [](crossover.ipynb) section for more information